 The base of a good margarita is good tequila.
 And good tequila is decided by the drinker.
 I prefer silver tequila over gold tequila.
 I also prefer 100% agave tequila.
 But you buy and use what you like.
 I am just telling you what I like.

-Now, I take a 16-ounce container of frozen strawberries and partially thaw them and pour into the bottom of the two-quart pitcher.
+Now, I take a 16-ounce container of frozen strawberries and partially thaw them, and pour them into the bottom of the two-quart pitcher.
 Follow that up with a heavy pour of tequila.
-I do 3/4 cup of chilled tequila.
+I do ¾ cup of chilled tequila.
+Next, add the Cointreau to the pitcher.
 Then I squeeze the juice from two limes over top.
+Sometimes I just slice them too.
 Let that mixture just meld together.

 Now, if you are not a strawberry fan, substitute another fruit to make these champagne margaritas.
 Blackberry or raspberry would also be good.
 Go for frozen mango.
 However, since the fruit will be sans the syrup, you may want to make some simple syrup to add to the mix.
 A quarter cup of simple syrup should work.

 I know I have your attention.
 Go ahead, go drop the bottle of tequila in the freezer if it isn't there yet and pull out some frozen fruit.
 There is time still tonight to make yourself a whole pitcher of margaritas.

 Farmwife Drinks Easy Margarita Recipes